tamkaho/face-movie/README.md

 ```
 The output will be saved to the provided `<ALIGN_OUTPUT>` directory.
 BASE_IMAGE is the image to which all other images will be aligned to.
 It should represent the "typical" image of all your images - it will determine the output dimensions and facial position.

 The optional `-overlay` flag places subsequent images on top of each other (recommended).
 The optional `-border <BORDER>` argument adds a white border `<BORDER>` pixels across to all the images for aesthetics.
 I think around 5 pixels looks good.

-If your images contain multiple faces, a window will appear with the faces annotated and you will be prompted to enter the index of the correct face on the command line.

-At this point you should inspect the output images and re-run the alignment with new parameters until you're satisfied with the result.
+Create a dir named "landmark" and add `-landmark` if you want to output landmark files.
+If some of the faces fail to align properly, delete those images, add `-manual_eye` and run the command again.

+If the code fails to detect exactly one face, a window will appear.
+Click on the two eyes and this will either pick a face (if multiple faces are detected) or the face will be aligned using the eyes only (if no faces are detected).

 3) Morph the sequence with
 ```
-python face-movie/main.py -morph -images <ALIGN_OUTPUT> -td <TRANSITION_DUR>
+python face-movie/main.py -morph -images <ALIGN_OUTPUT> -tf <TOTAL_FRAMES>
-                          -pd <PAUSE_DUR> -fps <FPS> -out <OUTPUT_NAME>.mp4
+                          -pf <PAUSE_FRAMEs> -fps <FPS> -out <OUTPUT_NAME>.mp4
 ```
 This will create a video `OUTPUT_NAME.mp4` in the root directory with the desired parameters.
-Note that `TRANSITION_DUR` and `PAUSE_DUR` are floating point values while `FPS` is an integer.
+Note that `TOTAL_FRAMES`, `PAUSE_FRAMES`, and `FPS` are an integers.

 You may again be prompted to choose the correct face.